jimasp/behave-vsc/README.md

     - If true, the extension will expect junit files to have the exact same filenames/content content that behave would create when executed on its own in the `behaveWorkingDirectory` (or project root if this is not specified).
     - If false, the extension will fire-and-forget the script and test results will be unchanged from any previous run where junit files were present.
   - If you are having trouble with your script, start by putting a breakpoint on the first line of code in your script (e.g. the first `import` statement), then debug a single scenario.
-  - If you are using a custom script, note that debugging behave steps will only be possible if `behave.__main__` is imported into your script.
+  - Note that debugging behave steps will only be possible for a customRunner if behave is imported into your script.
 Example:

   ```python
   import sys